-Options As to How to Take Title of your NFA Device
+Options As to How to Take Title of an NFA Device

 The classic way to take title of an NFA device (machine gun, silencer, short barreled rifle or shotgun, cannon etc.) is as an individual.
 We hasten to make clear that there is nothing wrong with taking title as an individual.
 As in all NFA transactions other than from dealer to dealer there is a $200 transfer tax — once for life.
 However, upon the death of the owner of a NFA device the NFA device does transfer to the heir of the decedent tax-free.